csinparallel/pdc-assignments/Boids/Assignments/PDCCourse-TSGL.md

     ./tsglBoidsOMP -steps 5000 -num 400 -threads 4
     ./tsglBoidsOMP -steps 5000 -num 400 -threads 8

 Note that until you add the parallelism, these all run on one thread.
-The MC version can be run in a simialr way, as well as the GPU version, like this:
+The MC version can be run in a similar way, as well as the GPU version, like this:

     ./tsglBoidsGPU -steps 5000 -num 400